 Trail of the wildlings from North of the Wall

-Europe’s largest glacier, Vatnajökull, which covers 3,100 square meters in south east Iceland, plays the land beyond the wall – home of mystical creatures - in Game of Thrones.
-Even when the cameras aren’t rolling, it doesn’t lose any of its atmospheric charm.
+Europe’s largest glacier, Vatnajökull, which covers 3,100 square meters in southeast Iceland, plays the land beyond the wall – home of mystical creatures - in Game of Thrones.
+Even when the cameras aren’t rolling, it doesn’t lose any of its atmospheric charms.

 Viking Lodge in Þjórsárdalur valley